 Airy Rooms for a Comfortable Stay

-Staying in a 700-sq-ft king corner guest room with three windows, my room seemed open and airy.
+Staying in a 700-sq-ft King Corner guest room with three windows, my room seemed open and airy.
 There was plenty of space to move around and natural light filled the room during the day.

 As a solo traveler, I had more than enough space for my suitcase and belongings.
-Therefore, I’d imagine a couple sharing the room would find the king corner suits their needs for a romantic getaway.
-Not only can the room comfortably accommodate two sets of luggage, but the bathroom also has a long countertop where two people could be getting ready at once.
+Therefore, I’d imagine a couple sharing the room would find the King Corner suits their needs for a romantic getaway.

 1 King, 2 Room Corner Suite